 Dates are not officially announced until January, by which time our accommodation is generally booked.
 However, with planning it is possible to book covering the possible options.
 No 9 overlooks the party, so you can dip in and out as you please.

 15th is always the date for Noche del Vino or Night of the Wine.
 Although it is labelled as night, it is an all day and all night long event.
-The whole town is decorated in Medieval style and there is free food and drink on offer, normally a traditional dish called Migas served with a side of grapes and the celebrated local wine, Cómpeta Vino which is from the Muscatel grape and comes in sweet, medium or dry varieties.
+The whole town is decorated in Medieval style and there is free food and drink on offer, normally a traditional dish called Migas served with salt cod and a side of grapes and the celebrated local wine, Cómpeta Vino which is from the Muscatel grape and comes in sweet, medium or dry varieties.
 Read all about this special event here.
 Again, a fabulous time to visit Competa and though the festivities are loud, like Feria, it is just for one day.

 15th – 18th September is the popular Artwalk, which this year will also feature crafts.
 We are lucky to have many local artists and photographers whose work will feature.
 Here are just a few of our favourites who are all residents of Cómpeta.
 Sandra Costello, Leanda Robertson of Leanda Jaine Illustrations. who is opening a studio in Cómpeta and will be giving workshops too and sculptor and painter Bo Arenander.
 The Artwalk features many artists, both local and international who exhibit in local houses and Townhall buildings.
 You can follow the artwalk here on Facebook or on their Insta page.